fsantanna-no/ce0-old/doc/manual.md

 (x,(),y)                -- a triple
 ```

-A tuple index suffix a tuple with a dot `.` and holds the value at the given
+A tuple index suffixes a tuple with a dot `.` and evaluates to the value at the
-position:
+given position:

 ```
 (x,()).2                -- yields ()
 ```

-## Call, Input & Output
+## Calls, Input & Output

 A call invokes a [function](TODO) with the given argument: